solana-labs/solana/docs/src/integrations/exchange.md

 systemd service is one great option.

-For monitoring, we provide `solana-watchtower`, which can monitor and detect whether your validator is healthy and catching up to the cluster.
-So, it can detect unhealthy `solana-validator` even if the process is running.
-And it can directly be configured to alert by means of Slack, telegram, discord and twillio.
+For monitoring, we provide `solana-watchtower`, which can monitor and detect For monitoring, we provide `solana-watchtower`, which can monitor your validator and detect with the `solana-validator` process is unhealthy.
+It can directly be configured to alert you via Slack, Telegram, Discord, or Twillio.
 For details, run `solana-watchtower --help`.

 ```bash
 solana-watchtower --validator-identity <YOUR VALIDATOR IDENTITY>